The Story of The Banks

 The development site is approximately 120 acres on Cincinnati’s Central Riverfront.
 Its boundaries are Third Street to the north; Central Avenue (west of Paul Brown Stadium) to the west; Broadway Street (east of Great American Ball Park) to the east; and the Ohio River to the south.
 The Banks area for residential and commercial development is 18 acres between the two major league stadia, Second Street, and the new park.

 The Phyllis W. Smale Riverfront Park is located on 45 acres, extending from the Great American Ball Park to the Paul Brown Stadium and flanking the Suspension Bridge.
-Cincinnati Parks and the U.S. Army Corps of Engineers are overseeing the planning, development, and building of this multi-faceted park.
-Its Moerlein Lager House as well as the private development will be LEED-certified.
+Cincinnati Parks and the U.S. Army Corps of Engineers oversaw the planning, development, and building of this multi-faceted park.
+Its Moerlein Lager House as well as the private development are LEED-certified.

-With $128 million in local, county, regional, state and federal resources, The Banks Public Partnership will leverage $600-800 million of private investment.
-It is creating between 1,500 and 2,000 construction and permanent jobs, and it provides the public infrastructure necessary for transportation, residential, dining, recreation, entertainment, hotel, and office development.
+To date (Phases I-III), The Banks Public Partnership has expended a total of $215.1MM, and the private development has expended $350MM with another $240MM projected.
+These costs do not include future public/private work at Lots 1, 13 & 27.
+It is creating between 1,500 and 2,000 construction and permanent jobs, and provides the public infrastructure necessary for transportation, residential, dining, recreation, entertainment, hotel, and office development.

 This $2.5 billion public/private urban development project will be a catalyst for regional growth.
 It will complete the revitalization of the downtown riverfront and create opportunities for tourism and economic development.
 The Cincinnati riverfront will be a welcoming front porch for the entire region.